Northam Stakes

 The Northam Stakes is a Northam Racing Club Group 3 Thoroughbred horse race held under Set weights with penalties conditions for three-year-olds and older, over a distance of 1300 metres at Northam Racecourse, Northam, Western Australia, Australia in May.
-Prize money is A$200,000.

 History

 The race was titled the Northam Sprint from its inception in 2007 until 2012 when it was renamed the Northam Stakes.